Digitizing the EBT process at Farmers Markets to make it more seamless and efficient

 Issue 2 - The system provides no feedback when the card information is saved other than a small checkmark at the bottom of the page.
 This could make it easy for users to save or delete their information accidentally.
 Solution - Providing a confirmation popup would make the EBT customer ensure that they did intend to save their card information on the app.

 Issue 3 - Displaying entries in the form of a list doesn’t make it evident that the entries can be tapped on to view more information about them.
 Solution - Displaying the entries in the form of cards would make it apparent that they can be tapped on.

-Photo Courtesy for banner background and tokens - Jenna Shea Photography
+Photo Courtesy for market and tokens in overview - Jenna Shea Photography